ST ANTONY’S ROMAN CATHOLIC SCHOOL SAFEGUARDING STATEMENT

 In this way, we aim to support each child who has been involved in, or witnessed, a domestic abuse incident.

-The Key Adult at St Antony’s Catholic College is Mr Kevin Speake.
+The Key Adult at St Antony’s Roman Catholic School is Mr Kevin Speake.

 If he receives an Encompass notification he will make sure that a person the child trusts is available to help – if the child needs this.
 Most of the time this support is silent; keeping a careful eye on him or her and making sure the child has a calm school day.
 The confidential information is ordinarily not shared with all staff, just an agreement on how to help, if needed.